List of Halo characters: Escharum

-Escharum, voiced by Darin de Paul, is the War Chief of the Banished and Atriox's old mentor appearing in Halo: Shadows of Reach and Halo Infinite.
+Escharum, voiced by Darin de Paul, is the War Chief of the Banished and Atriox's old mentor appearing in Halo: Shadows of Reach, Halo Infinite, Halo: The Rubicon Protocol and Halo: Empty Throne.

 In Halo: Shadows of Reach, Escharum coordinates an effort by the Banished to find a slipspace portal on Reach in order to return Atriox to the Milky Way galaxy from where he's stranded on the Ark, having received a message with instructions from Atriox months earlier.
 By following Blue Team, Castor and the Keepers of the One Freedom are successfully able to locate the slipspace portal and open it, allowing Atriox to return in a Banished Lich with several of his top warriors.
 Escharum is outraged by Castor's hijacking of the Lich, but on Atriox's instruction, he departs with his men deeper into the Forerunner installation, allowing Castor and his men to depart in Atriox's ship.
 As a Guardian approaches, drawn by the activation of the slipspace portal, Escharum's intrusion corvette extracts Escharum, Atriox and his men and they flee from Reach to attend to a greater purpose of some kind.